Folk On The Road

-Jule has partnered with long time partner and father to their two children, Georg, and together they serve up a wonderful mixed soup of songs in German and English, with a hint of the buzz of The Beez, but very much their own individual sound and presentation.
+Jule has partnered with long time life partner and father to their two children, Georg, and together they serve up a wonderful mixed soup of songs in German and English, with a hint of the buzz of The Beez, with very much their own individual sound and presentation.

-I’m also maybe stretching the friendship with the word limit here if I want to get to what was for me probably the crowning glory of the weekend.
+We’re maybe stretching the friendship with the word limit here, but it’s worth it to get to what was possibly the crowning glory of the weekend.
 One of two.

-I can’t be subjective about Cobargo Folk Festival; I’ve adored it since my first attendance, I’ve never left it in a bad mood or with bad memories.
+There’s no way I can’t be subjective about Cobargo Folk Festival; I’ve adored it since first attending.
 It’s just a very special place and a very special festival.

 The volunteer and performer party kicked off after the volunteer photo at 6pm on Sunday evening, and you’d go a long way to find a more joyous gathering of shiny, happy people.

-It was a brilliant way to wrap up what had been a soul-salving weekend for me, and for many others I spoke with.
+It was a brilliant way to wrap up what had been an extraordinary weekend.

 Time in venues making new musical discoveries is grand, but hours spent chattin’, yarnin’, laughin’, jokin’, and looking for lost Gs off the ends of words around the campsites is equally as special.

-I don’t recommend a six-year break from a festival or festivals, but my word, the news and the gossip is refreshingly new.
+A six-year break from a festival or festivals is not recommended, but my word, the news and the gossip is refreshingly new.
 And fun is to be had for miles.

 Cheers to Cobargo Folk Festival and the Yuin Folk Club.